microsoft/data-science-editor/src/components/model-editor/MLBlocks-README.md

         The only data that is stored are the recordings attached to blocks (see _allRecordings_ variable) and models that have been trained and are attached to trained model blocks (see _trainedModels_ variable).
     -   Compiling models and datasets.
 The _assembleDataSet_ function compiles stacks of recordings into a data set and places warnings on blocks.
 Warnings occur if the input types of a recording does not match the rest of the data set (see src/components/model-editor/MBDataSet.ts).
 The _assembleModel_ function compiles stacks of layer into a model architecture.
 It places warnings on a model if the model architecture is invalid (see src/components/model-editor/MBModel.ts).
     -   Dialog handling
-        **ModelBlockDialogs** (src/components/dialogs/mb/ModelBlockDialogs.tsx) A significant chunk of programming in model blocks happens in dialogs these dialogs include: 1. **RecordDataDialog** (src/components/dialogs/mb/RecordDataDialog.tsx)
+        **ModelBlockDialogs** (src/components/dialogs/mb/ModelBlockDialogs.tsx) A significant chunk of programming in model blocks happens in dialogs these dialogs include:
+        1. **RecordDataDialog** (src/components/dialogs/mb/RecordDataDialog.tsx)
-        This dialog allows users to colelct recordings.
+        This dialog allows users to collect recordings.
 On the first page, they set the parameters for recordings (sensors, interval, duration, class label).
 On the second page they can record samples.
         2. **ViewDataDialog** (src/components/dialogs/mb/ViewDataDialog.tsx)
         This dialog allows users to see a compiled data set as mini Trend snapshots and in a data plot.
         3. **AddNewClassifierDialog** (src/components/dialogs/mb/AddNewClassifierDialog.tsx)
         This dialog allows the user to set the name of a new classifier variable and choose from a set of template model architectures to add to the workspace.
 4. **TrainModelDialog** (src/components/dialogs/mb/TrainModelDialog.tsx)
         This dialog allows the user to train (or retrain) a model, view learning curves as the model trained, and then test the model on live data.
 5. **TestModelDialog**
         (src/components/dialogs/mb/TestModelDialog.tsx)